top of page

 How DBT Differs From Other Therapies

-Many therapies aim to reduce distress and DBT stands out because of its balance of acceptance and change.
-Here’s how it compares:
+Many therapies aim to reduce distress, but DBT stands out because of its balance of acceptance and change.
+Here’s how it compares to other therapeutic approaches:

 • Cognitive Behavioural Therapy (CBT): CBT focuses on challenging unhelpful thoughts and behaviours.
 DBT builds on this foundation but adds mindfulness and acceptance, making it particularly effective for intense emotions.